 Now note that not all passages have concluding statements – that may be presented in other ways.
 It may not necessarily look like a conclusion, but it would come to some sense of a conclusion.

 So passages contain these kinds of information.
 We’re going to get a better idea of those in just a second.
-So these are the elements of an RC passage that you need to keep an eye peeled for, alright?
+So these are the elements of a GRE Reading Comprehension passage that you need to keep an eye peeled for, alright?

 Elements of an RC passage